GRISONRF/NoteApp/README.md

 # NoteApp

-This notes app allow the user to Register, Login, Create, Delete and Update notes.
+This notes app allows the user to Register, Login, Create, Delete and Update notes.

 # Technologies